This article demonstrates how to create area weights for two sets of polygons.

 NOTE: normalize = FALSE so weights sum to 1 per source polygon only when a source polygon is fully covered by the target.
 The non-intersecting portion is not included.

-The following breaks down how to use these weights for one source polygon.
+The following breaks down how to use these weights for intensive or extensive variables.

 blue$val = c(30, 10, 20)